Parithi/StepCounter_Interview_Prototype/README.md

  - User can login using Google / Apple Sign In
  - Allow access to Health Kit
 	 - On success, the step count details for the past 7 days are shown.
 Current daily step count target is set to 4000.
 Depending on the percentage of steps completed, different emojis are displayed
-	 - Current day's step is highlighted in a different color and is only shown if any data is available.
+	 - Current day's steps is highlighted in a different color and is only shown if any data is available.
 	 - On failure to access HealthKit, error message is displayed
  - User can logout by clicking on the profile picture on the top right